ufs-community/uwtools/docs/index.rst

 Drivers for UFS
 ^^^^^^^^^^^^^^^

-Typically, these would be run in the sequence in which they are ordered here, although not all drivers are currently in place to produce all the steps needed to prepare a forecast.
+To prepare a complete forecast, drivers would typically be run in the order shown here (along with additional drivers still in development).

 sfc_climo_gen
 """""""""""""